A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 1. Device namespace isolation: Container has its own /dev filesystem

-2. cgroups device controller: Restricts which devices a process can access
+2. cgroups device controller: Controls which devices a process can access

 3. Mount namespace: Container filesystem doesn’t include host device files